gabferreira1337/3DGame/README.md

 # Maze Runner 3D Game

 ## Introduction
 Maze Runner is a simple 3D game implemented in C using OpenGL.
-The game involves navigating a car through a maze environment, avoiding collisions, and changing the car's colors.
+The game involves navigating a car through a maze environment, avoiding collisions, changing the car's colors, catch power-ups and find a teapot to exit from the maze.

 ## Features
 - **Car Movement:** Control the car using keyboard inputs (up, down, left, right).
 - **Car Color Customization:** Change the color of the car body and wheels through the right-click menu.
 - **Camera Control:** Adjust the camera angle using mouse movements.
 - **Collision Detection:** Prevent the car from moving through walls by detecting collisions.
-- **Power-ups:** Increase the speed of the car.
+- **Power-ups:** Increase the speed of the car, Increase timer , Decrease the speed of the car and size.
 - **Fog:** Low visibility.

 ## How to Play